List of Google April Fools' Day jokes: 2010

-Google and Topeka, Kansas, Switch Places
+Google and Topeka switch places

 In early March, the city of Topeka, Kansas, temporarily changed its name to Google in an attempt to capture a spot in Google's new broadband/fiber-optics project.
 Then, on April 1 (April Fools' Day), Google jokingly announced that it would be changing its name to Topeka, to "honor that moving gesture" and changed its home page to say Topeka in place of the Google logo.

 Google Books available in Anachrome 3D

-Google books introduced a feature which allows any book to be read in 3D, assuming the viewer has appropriate glasses.
+Google Books introduced a feature which allows any book to be read in 3D, assuming the viewer has appropriate glasses.
 It was enabled by clicking the "View in 3D" button in the menu bar above the book.
 This feature was removed after April 1, but on June 29, 2010, Google announced its restoration.

 Google also released the latest form of 3D glasses, similar to the pairs one would use today when seeing a film.